ktv18/BOM-practices/README.md

 * `showLoader(show)` - function which accepts a boolean value and depending on true/false show/hide animation on the page
 * `clearStudentsList()` - function which removes all students information from the page
 * `clearStudentInfo()` - function which remove student info from the page
+* NOTE when you click on link in header `location.hash` will be empty
+* NOTE when you click on 'view student' `location.hash` will contain student lastName